Everything You Need to Know About Crawl Space Encapsulation

 Step 4: Encapsulate the Crawl Space

-TIP: Different states have specific codes about how vapor barriers are installed.
-For example, some require that the edges of vapor barriers be overlapped.
-Ensure your crawl space is within code and that you have enough material to complete the project before beginning.
+TIP: States have distinct codes for vapor barrier installation.
+For example, some require vapor barrier edges to be overlapped.
+Ensure your crawl space is within code and ensure safety by contacting a professional.

 Step 5: Install a Dehumidifier

-Groundworks has been evolving the home repair industry as the fastest-growing foundation repair and water management solutions provider.
-We have serviced more than 1,500,000 homes in the U.S. and Canada, granting us the experience necessary to provide the best solution for your home.
+Groundworks is North America’s fastest-growing provider of foundation repair and water management solutions.
+With over 1,500,000 homes serviced across the U.S. and Canada, we have the expertise to deliver the best solutions for your home.

 Crawl Space Encapsulation FAQs